CNS-OIST/NeuroMaC/doc/source/docu.rst

        return [new_front]

 A front is a :py:class:`front.Front` data structure.
 In NeuroMaC its \
-role is double: both a physical entity in space with a location and \
+role is double: a front is both a physical entity in space with a \
-radius but as well a phenomenological implementation of a growth-cone \
+location and radius but as well a phenomenological implementation of \
-that contains the growth-rules.
+a growth-cone that contains the growth-rules.

 Because Python is a full programming language there are no real \
 limitations on how to implement the growth-rules.
-A few \
+A few  :ref:`examples` \
- :ref:`examples` are provided.
+are provided.
 It is strongly advised to start by \
 adapting an example rather than to build a set of growth-rules from \
 scratch.